wincle626/HikVisionCameraCtrl/README.md

 By following the guide of "IP Media Device Management Protocal User Guide" V2 2013-12, all the funcitons in the guide can be implemented through my code with curl PUT/GET/POST method.

-I haven't try the DELETE method since it is not dangerous for my project at the moment.
+I haven't try the DELETE method since it is too dangerous for my project at the moment.
 But it should be feasible following the example here.

 !!!!!
 NOTE: I do NOT guarantee the code will not damage the device although it works for the HikVision device in my project.